© Unofficial Royalty 2024

 October 13, 2016 – Death of King Bhumibol Adulyadej of Thailand, Rama IX, at Siriraj Hospital in Bangkok, Thailand; his ashes were interred at the Royal Cemetery at Wat Ratchabophit, Thailand

 In 1946, King Bhumibol became king at the age of 18.
 King Bhumibol’s brother King Ananda Mahidol was found shot dead in his bedroom in the Boromphiman Throne Hall at the Grand Palace in Bangkok, four days before he was scheduled to return to Switzerland to finish his doctoral degree in law at the University of Lausanne.
 The circumstances of King Ananda Mahidol’s death have never been fully explained.
-In 1950, Bhumibol married Sirikit Kitiyakara who was the daughter of the Thai ambassador to France.
+In 1950, Bhumibol married Sirikit Kitiyakara, the daughter of the Thai ambassador to France.
 The couple had three daughters and one son.
 King Bhumibol Adulyadej died at the age of 88, following several years of illness.
 At the time of his death, he was the world’s longest-reigning current monarch, having reigned for 70 years and 126 days.

 Unofficial Royalty: King Bhumibol Adulyadej of Thailand